cameronkc/DF-GROUP2-REPO/README.md

 # Cameron will be demonstrating Data Analysis #

-# Mamadou will be demonstrating Incident Response #
+# Mamadou will be demonstrating How to use Volatility from the Command Line #